My Own Private Idaho: Development

-Principal photography
+Filming

-Principal photography took place from November to December 1990, primarily in Portland, Seattle, and Rome.
+Principal photography took place in November and December 1990, primarily in Portland, Seattle, and Rome.
 Scenes of the Idaho road depicted in the film were shot near Maupin, Oregon, on Oregon Route 216.
-Phoenix arrived in Portland two weeks before principal photography was to begin to do research and Van Sant remembered, "He seemed to be changing into this character".
+Phoenix arrived in Portland two weeks before principal photography to begin research, with Van Sant remembering, "He seemed to be changing into this character".
 One of the film's directors of photography, Eric Alan Edwards, recalled that Phoenix "looked like a street kid", and "in a very raw way he wore that role.
 I've never seen anybody so intent on living his role".
 Several cast and crew members, including Michael Parker, Phoenix, Reeves, and Flea, lived together in a house in Portland during filming.
 A couple of times a week, they would play music together.
 Due to the low budget, a typical day of shooting started at 6 am and ended at 11 pm.

 The film was not storyboarded and was made without a shot list.
 The campfire scene, originally just three pages, was expanded by Phoenix into an eight-page scene in which Mike professes his love for Scott, thereby making the character's homosexuality obvious, as opposed to Van Sant's more ambiguous original version.
 Phoenix described his process as his "own stream-of-consciousness, and this just happened to be one that was more than actor notes.
 Then Keanu and I refined it, worked on it, but it was all done quickly.
 It was something I wrote down a night, two nights, before, and then I showed it to Keanu and Gus.
 And Gus kept the whole thing.
 He didn't pare it down.
 It's a long scene."
 Phoenix has said that neither he nor Reeves felt uncomfortable with Idaho's queerness.
 When asked if he was worried that playing a gay prostitute might hurt his public image, Reeves said, "Hurt my image?
 Who am I—a politician? [laughs softly] No. I'm an actor.
 That wasn't a problem."

 Eric Edwards shot the time-lapse photography shots on his own.
 They were not in the script and the film's producer was worried that he was using too much film.
 Van Sant originally had the screen go black when Mike passed out, but was not satisfied with this approach.
 He used Edwards's footage to present Mike's perspective of "an altered sense of time".
 Some New Line executives disliked the Shakespeare scenes and wanted Van Sant to cut them, but foreign distributors wanted as much Shakespeare in the film as possible.